SENG330/course/assignment1.md

 - `points` (a point in hockey is a goal or an assist).
 - `name`.

-In addition, add methods to create a Player, and add a `getPoints` and `getName` method`.
+In addition, add methods to create a Player, and add a `getPoints` and `getName` method.

 2. Implement the class called Team that will use the `Player` type to maintain a list of players.
 Use a [generic/parameterized type](https://docs.oracle.com/javase/tutorial/java/generics/types.html) type `List` to hold the players.
 Teams should store the number of players, and have a name (e.g. Canucks, Penguins ...)